lucyck255/lol/README.md

 # lol
-My 2nd attempt at making a website - this time with more understnading and better orgnised.
+My 2nd attempt at making a website - this time with more understanding and better orgnised.
 Founders & Learners, Hobbies Page.
-My hobby right now is narrowboats - so here's a little site about that.
+My main interest right now is narrow boats - so here's a little site about that.
-Lol stands for 'Liveabords Of London'
+Lol stands for 'Liveaboards Of London'